CasperDash/casper-storage/document/01-casper-storage-design.md

 `import { Storage } from "casper-storage/storage"`

-The `Storage.getInstance()` provides an instance of `IStorage`, depending on the current environment, which exposes available methods to help us store and retrieve pairs of key-value
+The `Storage.getInstance()` provides an instance of `IStorage`, depends on the current environment, which exposes available methods to help us store and retrieve pairs of key-value

 `IStorage` provides basic actions
 - `set(key, value)` stores the value by key in storage
-- `get(key)` get the stored value by key in storage, null if it is not available
+- `get(key)` gets the stored value by key in storage, null if it is not available
 - `remove(key)` removes the stored value by key
 - `clear()` removes all keys which are managed by this storage